 Off the Court

-• Wang Chuqin and the Mystery of CNT’s Coaching Neglect
+Wang Chuqin and the Mystery of China’s Coaching System Neglect

-Coaching in table tennis goes far beyond perfecting strokes or yelling, “Move your feet!” from the sidelines.
-It’s the backbone of champions, especially in China’s tightly controlled system, where resources and strategy shape everything.
-And somehow, Wang Chuqin has made history by becoming the first player ever to hold the world No. 1 ranking in men’s singles, doubles, and mixed doubles at the same time, yet he has never had the full coaching support his peers enjoy.
+Coaching in table tennis involves way more than shouting, “Move your feet!” from the sidelines.
+It’s the backbone behind every champion.
+Especially in China, where everything runs like a well-oiled war machine with strategy, resources, you name it.
+And yet… somehow, Wang Chuqin pulled off the impossible: made history as ranked #1 in the world in singles, doubles, and mixed doubles at the same time, while never having the full coaching support his peers enjoy.

 How does that even happen?